top of page

 Just 45 minutes northwest of Colorado Springs, Divide & Florissant are growing hotspots for vacation rentals.
 (Some people know of Woodland Park, the biggest town northwest of the Springs, and these are just down the road.)
 Tucked into aspens and pine trees, these towns offer the ultimate in mountain getaway cabins.
 Wraparound decks and hot tubs are in high demand from travelers, and you can capitalize on those desires.

-Both towns get an "A" rating from AirDNA, the STR analytics firm that ranks markets.
-It's not hard to see why.
 Amazing mountain views and still relative proximity to the city life in Colorado Springs makes these great towns for a profitable vacation rental.

 WHEAT RIDGE